 Toxic workplaces leave scars — but they also leave lessons.
 Not the kind you find in training manuals, but the quiet, invisible ones that shape your resilience, sharpen your clarity, and redefine what you will no longer accept.

 You learn how to stand tall without shouting.
 You discover your boundaries — not just where they are, but why they matter.
-And most importantly, you come out knowing what kind of environment you truly deserve.
+And most importantly, you come out knowing what kind of environment you genuinely deserve.

 - Reflections on Marriage, Divorce & Family Happiness